 The school monitors attendance of individual pupils closely, as outlined in the Attendance Policy, and analyses patterns of absence to aid early identification of concerning patterns of absence.

 The school endeavors to hold more than one emergency contact for each pupil to provide additional options to make contact with a responsible adult when a child missing education is identified as a welfare and/or safeguarding concern.

+When a child is missing from education, the school follows the procedure as set out in Cambridgeshire's Children Missing Education guidance.
 The school will inform Social Care if a missing child is subject to a Child Protection Plan or there have been ongoing concerns.

-3.6.5 Children Misusing Drugs or Alcohol
+3.8.4 Children Misusing Drugs or Alcohol